jgkiang/Project-4/README.md

 Xander Polny

 ### Where We Started
-Initially started with looking at Videogames
+Initially started with looking at Videogames.
-Then we began exploring potential movie franchises (Fast & Furious, James Bond, STar Wars) Finally, we landed on Marvel/DC - Good/Bad
+Then we began exploring potential movie franchises (Fast & Furious, James Bond, Star Wars).
+Finally, we landed on Marvel/DC - Good/Bad.

 ### Project Focus
 Can Character traits be an indicator of whether a character is morally "Good" or "Bad"?
 Traits:
-Identity (Secret or Publicly-known)
+Identity (Secret or Publicly-known) |
-Hair Color
+Hair Color |
-Sex (Biological)
+Sex (Biological) |
-Gender/Sexual Preference
+Gender/Sexual Preference |
-Eye Color
+Eye Color |
 Studio

 ### Data Sources
-We utilized two datasets found on Kaggle Marvel-wikia-data.csv
+We utilized two datasets found on Kaggle:
+Marvel-wikia-data.csv
 DC-wikia-data.csv

 ### Extract, Transform, Load